Community gardens

 Things to consider before creating a meadow or sowing wildflowers

-Structural diversity is to be encouraged– any enhancements that bring different heights of vegetation into a site will provide microclimates for invertebrates as well as a diversity of plant species.
-And don’t forget scrub and hedgerows which also support birds and small mammals.
+Top tip: Aim for “structural diversity” – different heights of vegetation.
+This provides microclimates for invertebrates as well as a diversity of plant species.
+Don’t forget scrub and hedgerows, which also support birds and small mammals.

 Follow this link to learn how to create your meadow or wild patch.